nutechsoftware/AlarmDecoder-IoT/README.md

 This daemon only supports one command and control connection at a time.
 Be sure to disable or limit the client used to a single connection or the client may appear to stall or timeout.

+Custom FTPD commands can be sent using FileZilla with the "Server" menu and the "Enter custom command.." sub menu.
+Current custom commands are 'REST' to restart the device, 'UPGD' to trigger a firmware upgrade check, and 'VERS' get get the current firmware version.

 - Implementation notes:
   - root folder contains two virtual paths.
     * /spiffs
       - The spiffs partition. spiffs does not allow sub folders and has limits on file names.
     * /sdcard
-      - The first fat32 partition on a uSD card if available and connected
+      - The first fat32 partition on a uSD card if available and connected.
+For firmware updates over uSD place the ```firmware.bin``` file here that use usdupgrade cli command or issue a ```UPGD``` command using FileZilla connected to the ad2iot.
   - Basic commands to rename, remove, upload, and dowloand files on the spiffs partition and attached uSD.

 ####  5.8.1. <a name='configuration-for-ftp-server'></a>Configuration tool for ftp server